TheCowboyAI/w3/memory-bank/tasks/001-initial-system-design.md

 Documentation updated in memory-bank/techContext.md.

+### 2023-04-04: Event/Object Store and Distributed Architecture
+Decided to use NATS JetStream as both an Event Store and Object Store, providing:
+- Persistent event sourcing for reliable state management
+- Event streaming for component communication
+- Object storage for binary data and shared resources
+- Integration with remote cloud resources

+While the system is primarily hyper-converged on a central server, it will also communicate with remote cloud resources through NATS, creating a distributed architecture that extends beyond the local system.

+Documentation updated in memory-bank/techContext.md.

 ## Time Estimate
-The high-level design, domain pattern definition, and implementation architecture decisions are complete.
+The high-level design, domain pattern definition, implementation architecture decisions, and distributed event/object store strategy are complete.
 Detailed specifications will require additional time to develop.

 ## Dependencies
 None - This is the initial design task.

 ## Notes
 This is a Level 0 (Initial Design) task that focuses on establishing the foundational architecture and components of the CIM system.
-The high-level design, domain pattern definition, and implementation architecture decisions are now complete, but detailed component specifications, interface definitions, and NixOS module design need further development.
+The high-level design, domain pattern definition, implementation architecture decisions, and distributed strategy are now complete, but detailed component specifications, interface definitions, NixOS module design, and event schema design need further development.